deengames/easy-mode-store/README.md

 - `StockPrice` is the price (in gold) for the item
 - `Stock` is how many of that item Pierre has, per-day

 If you're interested in more complex configuration, check the Shop Tile Framework readme.
+Note that these changes will be obliterated when you update.
+I highly recommend you copy/paste the entire folder, change the manifest.json fields, and make it your own mod.